Facing a big Christmas to do list this year? Find out the secret to doing everything you want to and have your best Christmas yet.

 Look at that, I shortened my list to 5 major and 5 minor tasks and it STILL seems overwhelming to me.
 But if I stick to my schedule it will be done.
 I’m sure your list will be different than mine, and I hope it’s shorter, but you have to schedule these tasks to ensure the essentials are taken care of.

 I know it’s hard giving up on the dream, the ideal vision of Christmas that everyone is selling to you, but trust me, you will thank yourself.
 Be true to yourself.
 Don’t do what others expect of you and what you think they expect of you.
 Do your Christmas your way.
 Own it, and be proud.
 When it’s all over, you’ll look back and think what an amazing experience it was, and look forward to another simpler, truer to you Christmas next year.

 What will you be focusing on this year?
 What are you willing to give up from your Christmas to do list?
 Let me know!
 (And if it’s not too early to say, have a Merry Christmas!)

 PS.
-If you liked this please consider joining the email notifications for my new posts, or follow me on Pinterest 🙂
+If you liked this please consider subscribing to my blog newsletter, or follow me on Pinterest 🙂